About Us

 Two weeks ago my karigar teams called me to say they needed to get back to work.
 My temple jewelry team in the bazaar began to stir.
 The ruptured production lines in the chaotic market began to align.
 Many did not leave.
 They stayed back.

-As I was thinking that this time maybe it is not worth the fight, the people whose only livelihood is in the making of beauty and cultural legacy got back to work.
+I was thinking that this time maybe it is not worth the fight, the people whose only livelihood is in the making of beauty and cultural legacy got back to work.
 They told me to find a new way.
 Earth practices are about people.
 We must all work for our living with purposeful engagement.

+Is beauty essential?
 So many narratives don’t think so.
 What is the point of polluting fast fashion and machine-made jewelry?
 The costs that threaten the very existence of life to make it cheap and encourage consumption.
 In an emerging digital phase of life, what is fast?

 In India, beauty has always been a part of our everyday.
 Hand skills our living legacy.

-So I reflect if more people will give into encouraging slow practices for a collective world.
+So I wonder if more people will give into encouraging slow practices for a collective world.
 To wear what is made locally so that we make small choices that collectively have a big impact on climate change.
 Where our buying habits are more conscious.

-I didn’t know that when a computer was plonked on my desk, to being a reluctant learner, that one day in 2020 I would have to rewrite that philosophy to engage with technology to create a conscious beautiful slow sustainable digital footprint.
+I didn’t know that when a computer was plonked on my desk, to being a reluctant learner, one day in 2020 I would have to rewrite that philosophy to engage with technology to create a conscious beautiful slow sustainable digital footprint.